christopherkullenberg/loremipsumstopwords/README.md

 A collection of stopwords that can be used to clean texts from Lorem Ipsum-style fillers.

 ### Usage
-Read the comma-separated file into a stopword list.
+Read the comma-separated file **loremstopwordslist.txt** into a stopword list.

 **Note:** Depending on your target language, there are many words that overlap with natural language.
 Please inspect the list manually first.